johanvx/typst-undergradmath/README.md

 - [x] ~LaTeX arrays (i.e., matrices without fences) are unavailable, but it's easy to get them with the `grid` function.
       For math mode, it would be nice to add a new option `""` for `delim` of the `mat` function.~ It's actually available with `$mat(delim: #none, ..)$`.
-- [ ] No idea with spacing between values and units.
-It would be really great to have something like [siunitx].
+- [ ] ~No idea with spacing between values and units.
+It would be really great to have something like [siunitx].~ There are in fact some amazing Typst ports of siunitx, such as [metro] and [unify].

 ## License
 [Like undergradmath], typst-undergradmath is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].